liferay/liferay-docs/develop/learning-paths/mobile/articles/06-using-your-screenlets/03-using-get-entries-screenlet.markdown

 # Using Get Entries Screenlet

-You'll use Get Entries Screenlet by following the same basic steps as you did in the previous article to use Get Guestbooks Screenlet: insert the Screenlet XML in an activity or fragment layout, and then configure the activity or fragment class to listen for the Screenlet's events.
+You'll use Get Entries Screenlet by following the same basic steps as the previous article: insert the Screenlet XML in an activity or fragment layout, and then implement the Screenlet's listener in the activity or fragment class.
 The following steps show you how to use Get Entries Screenlet in `EntriesFragment`.

 ## Inserting the Screenlet in the Layout